gruntjs-updater/grunt-coffee-strip-code/README.md

 # grunt-coffee-strip-code

-A Grunt task to remove develop and test only code blocks from production builds from CoffeeScript files.
+A Grunt task to remove develop and test only code blocks from CoffeeScript files for production build.

 ## Getting started